Samogitian Regiment (Soviet Russia): History

 In February, this unit was assigned to the 2nd Latvian Rifle Division.
 The regiment was defeated in the Battle of Luokė on 27 February 1919.
 After this defeat, in which some soldiers were killed, most fled to their homes, although a third of the regiment went to Šiauliai.
 They soon left Šiauliai because of German entry on March 11.
 So, the remnants of Samogitian regiment retreated to Joniškėlis.
 In Joniškėlis, they encountered the famous Joniškėliai partisans.
-The soldiers of the Samogitian Regiment were disappointed, hungry and tired, and after listening to the teacher J. Bičkūnaitė and other partisans, were inspired to rebel against the Communists and put down their rifles.
+The Samogitian Regiment's soldiers were disappointed, hungry and tired, and after listening to the teacher J. Bičkūnaitė and other partisans, were inspired to rebel against the Communists and put down their rifles.
 In fact, some of those that rebelled later joined the Lithuanian Army.
 Some volunteered to join the partisans, while those who did not wish to do so were free to go home.
 On 16 March 1919, what remained of the unit was incorporated into the Red Army's Lithuanian Division.
 Just a month later, in April, the regiment was disbanded.
-According to Vle.lt, the unit had 400-500 soldiers.
+According to VLE, the unit had 400-500 soldiers.
 The most military-worthy parts were dispersed through other divisions.